a

 More on MongoDB Atlas

 What is MongoDB Atlas and how does it work?
 To augment the explanation above, MongoDB Atlas is a cloud database which fully manages users’ data using a suite of data services.
-Atlas is known as a multi-cloud database as it uses AWS, Azure, and Google Cloud services.
+For a detailed tutorial, see our MongoDB Atlas getting started guide.
+Atlas competes with other cloud databases like Amazon DocumentDB.

 MongoDB also calls the tool a “multi-region” application as users can access the tool in most places with a connection to the internet.
 Atlas will store clusters on these cloud services and it will retrieve them whenever a user reopens the webpage.
 Because the data is being stored on the cloud, Atlas can monitor the data for the user and generate performance reports and optimization recommendations.